GiulioMa/Statistical-Significance-In-Portfolio-Management/README.md

 - The Quantile Function and Z-Values: A Mathematical Insight
 - Visualizing Confidence Intervals: A Graphical Approach
 - Numerical Estimation of Z-Values: An Alternative Method
+- Verifying the 95% Confidence Interval: A Numerical Validation
 - Assumptions and Preconditions: What Needs to Be True
 - Standard Deviation: Measuring Variability in Portfolio Returns
 - Sample Size Calculation: The Final Step